Aakash Repeater Courses

 In general concern when we have to make any calculations we require measurable quantities or properties.

-Those quantities are temperature, pressure, the volume combines to form the composition of the system.
+Those quantities are temperature, pressure, and the volume combined to form the composition of the system.
 But in order to deal with these quantities, we must have average conclusions of such measurements so we introduce a term called state functions or state variables.
 These quantities like pressure(p), volume(V), temperature(T), and amount(n).such variables like p, V, T, n are stated as state variables or state functions.

 Heat goes into and out of the system